tensorflow/tensorrt/tftrt/examples/cpp/image-classification/README.md

 python tf-trt-conversion.py
 ```

 This script will load the native TensorFlow model downloaded above and convert it, by default, to an FP32 TF-TRT model.
-As part of the conversion, the script will also carry out benchmarking and print out the statistics.
+As part of the conversion, the script will also carry out benchmarking and print out the throughput statistics.

 A Jupyter notebook version is provided in `tf-trt-conversion.ipynb` for your own experimentation.